Example: [Collected on the Internet, 2005]

 San Diego Based Message Board Is Cause for Mass Murder

 Arguments on Internet message boards are nothing new, and often are a central component.
-But in San Diego, California an argument turned deadly on 25 May 2005, resulting in two murders, and two other attempted homicides.
+But in San Diego, California an argument turned deadly on

 "We've always had a lot of arguments and disputes on this board, but nothing like this, and I really don't think anyone saw it coming," said Radley Pingay, administrator of pirate969.org, in an email response.